mathe42/vite-plugin-worker/README.md

 }
 ```

-The `bundleHelper` Plugin is used internaly and is important.
+The `pluginHelper` Plugin is used internaly and is important.
 But you should only add it once!

 ## Import worklets